Vaida12345/Passcode-Generator/README.md

 Files and source code could be found in releases.

 ## Privacy
-This app works completely offfline and requires no internet connection.
+This app works completely offline and requires no internet connection.
 Nothing is collected or stored, which is why please keep your passcode in a safe place, as passcode generated will not be recorded.

 ## Interface
 This app was written with [SwiftUI](https://developer.apple.com/xcode/swiftui/).